robverhoef/PoGoTelegramBot/ReadMe.md

 The bot will then show a button that will take the user to a private chat.
 The conversation stays private.
 The final output will be sent to the group.

-Send /lang to the bot to change your language preferrence.
+Send /lang to the bot to change your language preference.

 A user can stop any conversation with the bot by entering the **/cancel** command.
 This is the preferred method of stopping when something appears to go wrong.